Exchangeability type properties of asset prices: Introduction

-Molchanov and Schmutz \cite{mol:sch08} showed that in the multi-asset case the self-duality property and the corresponding hedge possibilities correspond to symmetries of expected payoffs from basket options.
-In the multi-asset setting $\eta=(\eta_1,\dots,\eta_n)$ is an $n$-dimensional random vector with positive coordinates such that the price $S_{Ti}$ of the $i$th asset at time $T>0$ equals $F_i\eta_i$, where in a risk-neutral world, $F_i$ stands for the corresponding theoretical \emph{forward price} and $\eta_i$ for the random part of the price change, $i=1,\dots,n$.
+In the multi-asset setting $\eta=(\eta_1,\dots,\eta_n)$ is an $n$-dimensional random vector with positive coordinates such that the price $S_{Ti}$ of the $i$th asset at time $T>0$ equals $F_i\eta_i$, where in a risk-neutral world, $F_i$ stands for the corresponding theoretical \emph{forward price} and $\eta_i$ for the random part of the price change of the $i$th asset.
 We denote this shortly as

 Furthermore, assume that $\Q$ is a probability measure that makes $\eta$ integrable.
+For later applications to barrier options we extra assume that $\Q$ is a martingale measure that is consistent with market option prices.
 The expectation with respect to $\Q$ is denoted by $\E$ without subscript.
-For further simplicity of notation, we do not write time $T$ as a subscript of $\eta$ and incorporate for a moment the forward prices $F_i$, $i=1,\dots,n$, into payoff functions, i.e.\ payoffs will be real-valued functions of $\eta$.
+For further simplicity of notation, we do not write time $T$ as a subscript of $\eta$ and incorporate for a moment the forward prices $F_i$, $i=1,\dots,n$, into payoff functions.
+In our context payoff functions are measurable functions $f:(0,\infty)^n\mapsto\R_+$.